reimund/Tych-Panel/README.md

 2.1.2
 -----
-*	Alert the user when trying to save to invalid directory.
+*	Alert the user when trying to save to an invalid directory.

 2.1.1
 -----